 What is Ballroom Dance?

 The main characteristic of ballroom dancing is the partnership between a male and a female.
 The dances are used for stage performance purposes or enjoyed as entertainment.
-You can see ballroom dancing being featured in films, parties and competitively on stage.
+You can see it being featured in films, parties and competitively on stage.
 To find ballroom dance classes near you follow the link 😉

 ‘Ball’ is derived from Latin with the root word being ‘ballare’.
 The word was used by the elite to describe their dancing so that ‘folk dances’ could be left to lower social classes.
-This explains why ballroom dancing is associated with elite gatherings.
+This explains why it is associated with elite gatherings.
 Eventually, the boundaries have faded as more communities and individuals adapt styles that differ from conventional ones.

 Minuet, Polonaise, Quadrille, Mazurka & Waltz

 The definition of ballroom dancing may also be perceived in terms of historical era.
 Some of the categories that have been featured include Minuet, Polonaise, Quadrille, Mazurka, among others, all of which have a historical significance and attachment to loyalty.
 The basic formula is that of two individuals with a leader and a follower.
 Contact is through their upper bodies but they may also stick to hands depending on the dance and prevailing restrictions.
 The element of partners was borrowed from German waltz and has spread to all parts of the world.